ArnoVdH/photoblog/content/blog/2019/childfree.md

 Since I'm getting sterilized soon, I thought I'd write about my "childfree wish" and my vision on the ethics and philosophical justifications of (not) having children.

 It's something I've been thinking a lot about ever since I first conceived of the possibility of me having kids.
-As a sixteen-year-old I didn't want them,which was considered a normal thing to say; I got told I'd grow out of it (I didn't).
+As a sixteen-year-old I didn't want them,which was considered a normal thing for a teenage boy to say; I got told I'd grow out of it (I didn't).
 At 20, I had a more strong conviction and had started formulating a host of reasons, some more pessimistic than the others; I got told I'd change my mind when I met someone (I didn't).
 At 24 I'd lost my first relationship, partly because of my stance on children.
 In those days, I said I didn't want children _of my own_ but I was open to adoption.
 I made a distinction between the creating of another life, and the raising and educating of one (I still do); I got told I'd change my mind when other people around me would start having them (I didn't).
 I'm 29 now, I still haven't changed my mind.
 Maybe it's time to accept it, both others as myself.
 That's why I decided to take the permanent step.

 <!--more-->